Gibeau Orange Julep: Drink

 The drink, the Gibeau Orange Julep, was first marketed in 1932.
-In addition to the storefront, The Orange Julep juice is also retailed, and there are recipes available online.
+In addition to the storefront, it is also sold retail.
 Propos Montreal claims to have found the patent for the recipe.
 However, it was patented by the current owner in 1993.
-As outlined in the patent, No. 2083584, filed in English by Gibeau, the recipe explains that the fruit juice is deacidified by the mixture of skimmed milk powder and pectin before adding the juice concentrate and the natural vanilla flavor.
+As outlined in the patent, the fruit juice is deacidified by the mixture of skimmed milk powder and pectin before adding the juice concentrate and the natural vanilla flavour.